Taiwanese band Sodagreen make a fresh start as Oaeen

 "He would end on time," Ho said.
 "When it got late, his kids would appear at his studio."

-Start From The End is available on music streaming platforms such as KKBox, Spotify and Apple Music.
+• Start From The End is available on platforms such as KKBox, Spotify and Apple Music.